 The Value of Property

-While property values aren’t the lowest in the nation, they aren’t nearly as high as other regions where vacancy rates are low.
-This means there’s plenty of room for appreciation while still making investing manageable.
-As far as security goes, Allen and Frisco both ranked in the top ten safest cities, according to the Houston Chronicle, with Plano a runner up in 11th place and McKinney in 12th.
+While property values aren’t the lowest in the nation, they aren’t nearly as high as in other regions where vacancy rates are low.
+This means there’s plenty of room for appreciation while making investing manageable.
+Regarding security, Allen and Frisco ranked in the top ten safest cities, according to the Houston Chronicle, with Plano a runner-up in 11th place and McKinney in 12th.

 A tour of the DFW rental market potential wouldn’t be complete without the “FW!”
-Like its sister city in the Metroplex, Fort Worth boasts plenty of affordable opportunities for passive real estate investing when you forge the right connections.
+Like its sister city in the Metroplex, Fort Worth boasts plenty of affordable passive real estate investment opportunities when you forge the right connections.
 Along with surrounding cities Arlington and North Richland Hills, it also boasts lower property expenses on average than the cities we listed near Dallas.

 While both markets complement each other and add to your portfolio, investing in each individually is not the answer you need if you want to maximize your profit potential in Texas.
-The answer is to invest in the market with a DFW UPREIT!
+The answer is to passively invest in the complete DFW market with The Peak Housing REIT!